soif/EspBuddy/README.md

 - Linux or OSX Operating System (+ [Windows](doc/install_windows.md) for some method only)
 - php v5.4 or newer
-- PlatformIO __needed only for compiling__
+- PlatformIO _(needed only for compiling)_

 ## Installation

 - Rename _config-sample.php_ to _config.php_.
-- Fill in some hosts and configurations in config.php
+- Fill in some 'hosts' and 'configs' in config.php

 ## Usage